 - The Rare and Imported Pathogens Laboratory (RIPL) in Salisbury, England tests samples from patients in England, Wales and Northern Ireland, whilst

 - the National Lyme Borreliosis Testing Laboratory (NLBTL) at Raigmore Hospital tests samples from Scotland.

 In the past, this testing was carried out by the Health Protection Agency.
 The HPA no longer performs Lyme disease testing although some websites still state that it does.

 Different types of ELISA test are used in different testing laboratories around the country.

 - If the ELISA is positive or equivocal (uncertain) then a step two test is performed.

-- Step two is a Western blot test, also called an immunoblot test.
+Step two is a Western blot test, also called an immunoblot test.